enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 == Garbage Collection

-One interesting practical consequence of this net traversal algorithm is that disconnected components must be garbage collected somehow.
+One interesting practical drawback of the lazy algorithm is that disconnected components must be garbage collected somehow.
 In a strict setting, discarding a net by connecting it to an eraser will eventually reclaim all of the memory that was used to store that net.
 However, if a net becomes disconnected from the root in a lazy setting, we no longer perform interactions on it.
 Thus, we need some additional code / strategy to periodically detect such components and free their memory.
 If we devise such a mechanism, we gain an additional benefit that the memory can be freed without performing any interactions, but it will take some additional computation to detect disconnected nets.